publiccodeyml/publiccode.yml/README.md

 The `publiccode.yml` file format should both be able to easily be added to any new project, as well as grow with the project as it expands beyond the original context it was developed in.

-## Documentation

-This repository is structured in order to be compatible with the [Docs Italia](https://docs.italia.it/italia/developers-italia/publiccodeyml-en/en/master/) platform.
-As such, the content in the relevant folders will be compiled and rendered inside that platform.
-The `Docs Italia` platform is able to handle different releases and localised versions of the same file drawing from the document's GitHub repository.
-As such, the platform is to be considered the default landing page for the project.

 ## Finding projects